stnert/check_systemd/README-template.md

 ## Behind the scenes

-To detect failed units the monitorings scripts runs:
+To detect failed units this monitoring script runs:

 ```sh
 systemctl list-units --all --no-legend
 ```

-To get startup time:
+To get the startup time it executes:

 ```sh
 systemd-analyze
 ```

-`-u, --unit`:
+To check a specific  unit (`-u, --unit`) this command is executed:

 ```sh
 systemctl is-active <unit-name>
 ```

-To find dead timers:
+To find dead timers this plugin launches:

 ```sh
 systemctl list-timers --all